Work-Based Learning/Internship Program

 - Credits earned with the approval of the appropriate dean substitute for required or elective courses within the curriculum guidelines.

-Student interested in the Work-Based Learning/Internship Program should contact their faculty advisors.
+Student interested in the Work-Based Learning/Internship Program should contact their faculty advisor.